sean-parent/notebook/tools/docker-tools/README.md

 ## Run a local server for the site

 Once the site has been prepared, you can run it to see how it looks.
-From the docker prompt enter:
+From the Docker prompt enter:

 ```
+cd /mnt/host
 ./tools/start.sh --lab --server --no-token
 ```